whiteoctober/IATI/readme.md

 (interestingly, you can use the redistogo url from your heroku app, run `heroku config` to find it)

 …Just now - there isn't a good option for cache expiry,  but removing and adding the add-on should do the trick.

+### Analytics

+Google analytics can be enabled by setting the GA_ACCOUNT variable

+    GA_ACCOUNT=UA-12345678-1